vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

 #### Generating Candidate Splits
 Similar to the questions in a game of 20 Questions, decision trees ask a series of Yes/No questions about your data.
-At each step, we first gather a list of all potential questions about our features (for categorical features, we can ask "Is F = F_i" for each category in the feature, and for continuous features we can ask "Is F greater than F_i" for each observed value (or some discretization of the observed values)).
+At each step, we first gather a list of all potential questions about our features (for categorical features, we can ask "Is _Feature I_ = _X_" for each category _X_ in _Feature I_, and for continuous features we can ask "Is _Feature I_ greater than _X_" for each observed value of _Feature I_ (or some discretization of the observed values)).

-Suppose we have the following toy dataset of salaries by age and geographic region.
+Suppose we have the following toy dataset of salaries by age and geographic region:

 |   Age | Region  |   Salary |
 |:------:|:---------:|:---------:|